Girl/Girl Scene: Reception

-The show has received mixed reviews; Autostraddle, an online magazine, said that one of the main criticisms of Girl/Girl Scene is its "lackluster acting", further commenting that "the writing could be a little sharper, too."
+Critical reviews of the series have been mostly positive or positive-leaning.
+Curve magazine wrote, "Girl/Girl Scene portrays the emotional reality of lesbians.
+It's not just a show about sex, drugs and drama - it has depth and realistic characters, which makes Girl/Girl Scene easy to connect with."
+Decider praised the series for being "a lot of fun" and avoiding "PSA territory."
+In a more neutral review, Autostraddle, an online magazine, said that one of the main criticisms of Girl/Girl Scene is its "lackluster acting", further commenting that "the writing could be a little sharper, too."
 Those details, however, "don’t detract from the excitement of watching your own [lesbian] community."

 The series has been compared to the Showtime LGBT television series The L Word.

 Film

 A film based on the series, entitled Girl/Girl Scene - The Movie, was released in 2019.